-The Weldmatic 200 is rated 200 Amps, 15% duty cycle.
+The Weldmatic 350 is rated at 350 Amps, and the 500 at 500 Amps, 60% duty cycle.
 If the machine is operated at a reduced welding current, a higher duty cycle is available.
-The diagram below illustrates the appropriate duty cycle rating for the range of welding currents available from the 200 and so allows the maximum welding time per 10 minute period to be determined.
+The diagram below illustrates the appropriate duty cycle rating for the range of welding currents available, and so allows the maximum welding time per 10 minute period to be determined.

 The power source is protected by in built over temperature protection devices.
 These will operate if the machine is operated in excess of its current and duty cycle rating.
-If this occurs, the fan will continue to run, but the machine will not deliver welding current until the unit has cooled sufficiently.
+If this occurs, the temperature warning indicator will be on, the fan will continue to run, but the machine will not deliver welding current until the unit has cooled sufficiently.